mglantz/advanced-networking-workshop/labs/lab-1/README.md

 Now it's time to do something.

-:boom: Read up on the Arista config module and create a playbook called arista_backup.yml which backups the documentation to the backups folder located in the lab home directory.
+:boom: Task 1: Read up on the Arista config module and create a playbook called arista_backup.yml which backups the documentation to the backups folder located in the lab home directory.

 :exclamation: You will need to use "become: yes" for this operation.

 <details>
-<summary>Show solution</summary>
+<summary>:unlock: Show solution: Task 1</summary>
 <p>

 ```